kullbom/dbflow/Milestones.md

 ## Version 1.0.0

+[ ] Improved support for cloning/copy data
+    [ ] (Basic) Support for specific data (not only TopN) [ ] Consider some kind of support for exclusion and/or modification of cloned data (to be able to avoid certain data and anonymize)
 [ ] Add support for disabled default constraints
 [ ] Add support for disabled keys
 [ ] Add a case in test_db to illustrate problem with XML indexes